arras-energy/gridlabd-old/docs/Module/Powerflow/Solvers/Python_solver.md

   - `Y_Amatrix`

 Please see `gldcore/powerflow/solver_nr.h` in the code for details on the meaning and structure of this data.

+# Profiler

+When the `profiler` is specified in the configuration file, the solver records the elapsed time (in seconds) for each phase of the solution at each timestep in the simulation.

 # Caveat